AusDTO/dta-website/pages/who-we-are/corporate/annual-report-15-16/02-program-performance.md

     </tbody>
   </table>
   1. Full-year budget, including any subsequent adjustment made to the 2015–16 Budget at Additional Estimates.
-  2. Departmental appropriation combines ordinary annual services (Appropriation Act Nos 1, 3 and 5) and retained revenue receipts under section 74 of the Public Governance, Performance and Accountability Act 2013.
+  2. Departmental appropriation combines ordinary annual services (Appropriation Act Nos 1, 3 and 5) and retained revenue receipts under section 74 of the *Public Governance, Performance and Accountability Act 2013*.